EPCCed/green-hpc/lectures/1-introduction/README.md

 ---
 # Breaking down Green HPC

-During this course, we will cover six key areas of green HPC, derived from the principles green software engineering.
+During this course, we will cover six key areas of green HPC, derived from the principles of green software engineering.

 - **Carbon Efficiency**: Emit the least amount of carbon possible.